technotame/dangerous-methods/README.md

 * Send output properly
 * Add new dangerous methods
 * Add extension information to registerExtenderCallbacks output
+* Find out if Burp Pro is needed
 * ~~Throw exceptions where needed~~